dotnet/source-build/Documentation/README.md

 git submodule --init --recursive
 ```

 This will initialize the submodules and clone the repos under the src folder if they haven't been initialized.
-Note that this will point the submodule to the branch and commit that the submodule is pointing to.
+Note that this will update every submodule to their tracking commit checked in to the `source-build` repo .
 However you can go to each repo indivually, add custom remotes and checkout certain branches containing your changes.

+### Example .NET Runtime build from source
 Let's say that you want to produce a runtime that has a new API that it's implementation lives in coreclr and you want to create a .NET Core console app that uses it to test it without waiting for a new SDK or Runtime to be produced by official builds.
 Imagine we will add an API that just throws in Hashtable.

 Hashtable implementation lives in coreclr and it's APIs are exposed in corefx in the System.Runtime.Extensions.cs contract.
 So in my local coreclr repo I will just add Hashtable.cs the following API: